-- Data are primarily from administrative records, with the self-employed component estimated from the Labour Force Survey. - (2) Data for the three major sectors do not add up to the total as the latter includes agriculture, fishing, quarrying, utilities and sewerage & waste management. - (3) The industries are classified based on SSIC 2015. - (4) Employment change is the difference in the employment level at the end of the reference period compared with the end of the preceding period. - (5) Figures for 2019 have been updated to include employment figures for those on preapproved LOC (Letter of Consent).
+- (1) Data are primarily from administrative records, with the self-employed component estimated from the Labour Force Survey. - (2) Data for the three major sectors do not add up to the total as the latter includes agriculture, fishing, quarrying, utilities and sewerage & waste management. - (3) The industries are classified based on SSIC 2015. - (4) Employment change refers to the difference between employment level at the end of the reference period and that of the end of the preceding period. - (5) Figures for 2019 have been updated to include employment figures for those on pre-approved LOC (Letter of Consent). - (6) Data for 1Q 2020 are revised at the industry level to reflect updates in industry classification of firms.